Qclaire/flutterwave_momo_gh/example/example.md

-# flutterwave_momo_ghana

-## Getting started
+## How use this package
-The package is a simple tool to process momo payments within your app, currently only supporting payment for Ghana alone.
+The package is a simple tool to process momo payments within your app.
 To use it, simply call its constructor with the data you wish to submit for the payment.
-It is widget with a body and few UI elements so treat like another in you app you are displaying. redirect the user to it once they have submitted the data to your form.
-The widget will handle every else until the payment is complete assuming correct parameters were passed to it.

-The transaction takes place in two steps first, the widget makes a call to the api backend and displays circular progress indicator
-If the details were valid the server will return url to finish the payment while simultaneously sending an OTP to the user to confirm.
-The widget will then redirect the user to a screen where they input the OTP code they received.
-If valid the transaction is complete and your redirect url will recieve the transaction details.
-Note that after calling the constructor you must redirect the use to this widget so they can see the rest of the process.

 Below are the details you need to call it:
 ### amount - required
 The amount to charge *(required)* please modify you setting in flutterwave dashboard for who pays for the transaction fee. whatever is in you settings will be used